 The proposed amendments are intended to strengthen the causer pays principle in the deviation pricing framework.
-According to AEMO, enhancing the causer pays principle should broadly result in a reduction in the financial risks associated with participating in the STTM.
+According to AEMO, this should broadly result in a reduction in the financial risks associated with participating in the STTM.

-Overall, AEMO anticipates that the proposed changes will reduce deviation pricing uncertainty in the STTM, providing stronger price signals and incentives in the market.
-AEMO considers that these changes will promote the efficient use of natural gas services.
-It is anticipated that these changes, if made, are likely to result in the more efficient operation of the STTM.
+Overall, AEMO considered that their proposed amendments would reduce deviation pricing uncertainty in the STTM and provide stronger price signals and incentives in the market.
+AEMO considered that these changes would also promote the efficient use of natural gas services and the more efficient operation of the STTM.

-5.2 Stakeholder views
+5.2 Stakeholder views - consultation paper

-Stanwell Corporation
+Stanwell Corporation Limited

-Stanwell Corporation (Stanwell) was generally supportive of AEMO's proposal to strengthen the causer pays principles supporting the deviation pricing framework.
+Stanwell Corporation Limited (Stanwell) was generally supportive of AEMO's proposal to strengthen the causer pays principles supporting the deviation pricing framework 43

-Stanwell considered that the causer pays principle would be most effective where there was also a corresponding change to the MOS period from three monthly to daily.
-According to Stanwell, a daily MOS period would strengthen trading participants' accurately forecasting gas schedules, and allow them to better manage their gas requirements on a daily basis, and therefore potential deviations from their daily gas market schedules.
+Stanwell considered that the causer pays principle would be most effective where there was also a corresponding change to the MOS period from a three monthly period to daily.
+According to Stanwell, a daily MOS period would strengthen trading participants' ability to accurately forecasting gas schedules, and allow them to better manage their gas requirements on a daily basis, and therefore potential deviations from their daily gas market schedules.